 This is nothing new

 It’s not as if workplace hell — where employees work long hours to the detriment of their mental and physical health — is a new phenomenon.
-Many organisations work their staff (especially juniors) very hard, without overtime, exploiting fear and ambition, and harnessing social norms to buttress this approach.
+Many organisations work their staff (especially juniors) very hard, without paid overtime, exploiting fear and ambition, and harnessing social norms to buttress this approach.

 The crazy part is that this kind of work pattern is detrimental to quality and creativity, as well as individual happiness.
 It’s likely that working longer for sustained periods especially in knowledge work results in bad decisions and outcomes that generate more re-work.